Install Minikube on Oracle Linux

 Emoji Note: The ���� in the Minkube console output displays on this platform due to a missing font with emoji support, such as google-noto-emoji-color-fonts.
 To avoid this issue, set the MINIKUBE_IN_STYLE environment variable to 0 or false like this: MINIKUBE_IN_STYLE=0 minikube start --driver=podman.
 See the minikube faq for more details.

 The start process can take several minutes, so let me explain what is occurring now.
 Because this is the first time starting the minikube process on this system, it downloads the latest version of Kubernetes certified to run on minikube.
-Once downloaded, it installs and configures the cluster, ready for later use.
+Once downloaded, it installs and configures the cluster, which is ready for later use.

 2. Confirm you have a functional system.